 Negotiation skills are essential for success in all areas of life, from business to politics and personal life.
 This book by Deepak Malhotra and Max H. Bazerman presents proven principles, strategies and tactics that anyone can apply and practice to become an effective negotiator.
 In this Negotiation Genius summary, we’ll outline some of these key negotiation tools and techniques.
-For a detailed breakdown of the concepts and tips with examples, do get more details from our complete book summary bundle in text, infographic and audio formats.

 What’s a Negotiation Genius?